papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/tutorials/spawn-a-basic-network.md

 ## Defining the Network

 As mentioned in the [Configuration Files](../overview.md/#configuration-files){target=_blank} section, Zombienet uses a configuration file to define the ephemeral network that will be spawned.
-To follow this tutorial, create a file named `minimal-example.toml` with the following content:
+To follow this tutorial, create a file named `spawn-a-basic-network.toml` with the following content:

 ```toml
 [settings]